Canon 77D vs Fujifilm X-T20

-Both the 77D and the X-T20 are recent models that are part of the current product line-up.
-The X-T20 replaced the earlier Fujifilm X-T10, while the 77D followed on from the Canon T6s.
+The 77D is a recent model that features in the current product line-up of Canon.
+In contrast, the X-T20 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T20 was succeeded by the Fujifilm X-T100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Is there a clear favorite between the Canon 77D and the Fujifilm X-T20?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 77D:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.